OMF-Funded Research 2018

 Second Annual Community Symposium on the Molecular Basis of ME/CFS at Stanford University – September 29

-The Community Symposium will take place on Saturday, September 29.
-At the Community Symposium, the scientists will update patients and any interested members of the public on the latest research and our progress towards understanding the molecular basis of ME/CFS and our plans for the future.
-Come hear from our amazing team in person.
-If you can’t attend, the symposium will be livestreamed.
-Registration information for the Community Symposium will be coming out soon.
+The Community Symposium took place on Saturday, September 29.
+At the Community Symposium, the scientists updated patients and members of the public on the latest research and our progress towards understanding the molecular basis of ME/CFS and our plans for the future.
+The Symposium was recorded and is available on OMF’s Youtube channel for viewing.

 OMF Funds Four Additional Research Projects for a Total of $241,670 (update November 2018)

 Red blood cells (RBCs) transport oxygen from the lungs to the cells of your body and then carry carbon dioxide from your cells to your lungs.
 For RBCs to get to all these cells, they need to be able to flow through small blood vessels with minimal friction.
 Ultimately, this requires RBCs to be smooth, rounded, and elastic.
 Alterations in these properties of RBCs can occur during chronic inflammatory diseases like sepsis, and we have found that this deformability is also occurring in ME/CFS.
 For more information on RBC deformability, click here.

 These observations along with new technology available for measuring RBC deformability prompted engineers from Stanford and their collaborators at San Jose State University to examine RBC deformability in ME/CFS.
 The following three projects will develop and evaluate a device to rapidly determine the ‘deformability’ of RBCs as a potential biomarker for ME/CFS.

 1. Eric Shaqfeh, PhD, Department of Chemical Engineering, Stanford University –

 Computer Simulation of the Effect of Membrane Rigidity on the Micro-Flows of Red Blood Cells to Create a Diagnostic for ME/CFS